 The Fund has an established control framework with respect to the measurement of fair values.
 This framework includes oversight by the Investment Management Committee.
-The main valuation methodology used is the DCF method.
+The main valuation methodology used is the Discounted Cash Flow (DCF) method.
 The DCF method requires the determination of the following three parameters:

 - 1. projection period;

 - 2. cash flows over the projection period plus terminal value;

-- 3. the discount rates(s).
+- 3. the discount rate(s).